OpJePl44tsm4n/takecare/site/web/app/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.21 [Mar 19, 2019] =
+= 1.0.33 [Sep 18, 2019] =
-* Added Google Search Console Domain Properties support.
-It replaces sc-domain: with Domain Property: in the sites' dropdown, disables the Sitemaps feature in the GSC module for domain properties (as Google does not have an API for it yet), and adds a note to inform the user about the same
+* Added complete ACF support.
+Simply activate the ACF plugin, and Rank Math will detect the custom fields for Content Analysis.
+No more tinkering with code
+* Added status and Tools pages for better debugging
-* Added search form in the GSC dropdown
+* Added range value for the price field in Service Schema
-* Added a filter to change the number of pasted URLs in the Redirections source (http://i.mythemeshop.com/f4sWd1)
+* Added some performance fixes to get the plugin ready for an upcoming major update
+* Improved the working of power words, sentiment words and the focus keywords
-* Setup Wizard refactored for the speed and efficiency
+* Improved module manager and optimized for speed
-* Integrated 404 Monitor Plugin & Rank Math plugin tightly
-* Added missing text in the translation(.pot) file
-* Updated help text for the WooCommerce Tab in the plugin
+* Changed the default priority to show description text before the excerpts in the Schema data
-* Updated Focus Keyword input placeholder text to Rank Math
+* Updated WordPress Helper library to 1.0.8
-* Fixed WooCommerce product Schema errors
-* Fixed text domain issue for WordPress.org translations
+* Updated auto keyword suggestion API to the latest version from Google
+* Removed BreadcrumbList Schema from the frontpage to adhere with Google's guidelines
-* Fixed bbPress Sitemaps not working bug
+* Fixed a few tests not running if secondary focus keyword is selected
-* Fixed `Sorry, you are not authorized to perform this action` for the multi-site websites
-* Fixed an issue with the redirections where the folder name was automatically added in the Destination URL when someone changed the permalinks
-* Fixed a fatal error occurring on eCommerce websites where WooCommerce was not installed
+* Fixed an Open Graph error on single product pages of WooCommerce
-* Fixed Robots.txt editor not picking up the values.
-It was checking the robots_txt option in the wrong section
+* Fixed few tests in the SEO Analyzer, so it does not fail on some installations
-* Fixed a bug where the title for the links was getting automatically prefilled as the title for all the other links when edited
+* Fixed a warning when filtering the content for missing focus keyword in the title of the post
-* Fixed a compatibility issue with the AMP plugin
-* Fixed primary keyword detection in the SEO analysis tests.
-It works as it should have been.
-* Fixed an issue in the Sitemaps where private taxonomies were accessible through direct URLs
+* Fixed an issue where WooCommerce variables were not working in the previous version properly
-* Fixed the OG/image filter.
-It works perfectly now
+* Fixed a compatibility issue with the Ultra Seven Theme
-* Fixed Video Snippet error caused by entering incorrect values
+* Fixed the "WordPress Database Error Column 'term_id' in field list is ambiguous" error
-* Fixed an error with WooCommerce's preview URLs where complete URLs were showing even after enabling the Strip Product Category option
+* Fixed an issue where `%currentmonth%` variable was not showing a translated month in the preview
-* Fixed small styling issues in the plugin so it looks better
-* Removed unneeded code
-* Improved backup 'Restore/delete' button style for the Russian language
-* Improved the speed and space usage by removing the custom image sizes code
-* Improved the overall code quality for the upcoming additions coming to the plugin

-Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog)**
+Full changelog can be found here - **[Rank Math SEO changelog](https://s.rankmath.com/changelog)**